 The following day Sutter himself came up to the mill site, and he asked for the promise of secrecy from all the workers.
 The Captain knew that if the word got out his laborers at the Fort would desert him.
 But as we all know, the secret was not kept for long, and within a year, the California Gold Rush of 1849 would change the history of California and the nation.

 James Marshall’s Fate

-Excerpted and condensed from Discover Coloma: A Teacher’s Guide, by Alan Beilharz, available from the Gold Rush E-Mercantile.
-All proceeds go toward supporting and enhancing Marshall Gold Discovery State Historic Park.
+Excerpted and condensed from Discover Coloma: A Teacher’s Guide, by Alan Beilharz, published by the Gold Discovery Park Association.